Wacom-Developer/personal-knowledge-library/docs/knowledge/services/asyncio/graph.md

     `ontology_update(self, fix: bool = False, auth_key: str | None = None)`
     :   Update the ontology.

-        **Remark:**
+        **Remark: **
-        Works for users with role 'TenantAdmin'.
+        Works for users with the role 'TenantAdmin'.

         Parameters
         ----------
         fix: bool [default:=False]
-            Fix the ontology if tenant is in inconsistent state.
+            Fix the ontology if the tenant is in an inconsistent state.
         auth_key: Optional[str] [default:=None]
             Auth key from user if not set, the client auth key will be used